Artistic Director: Wei Lin Sigurgeirsson (bio)

 - Pedagogy Workshops

-Also, all JTDP participants may attend – with full encouragement! – all AFA Chamber Music Camp performances, master classes, and other special events.
+Also, all JTDP participants get to attend AFA Chamber Music Camp performances, master classes, and other special events.

 The core principles of Lin Yao Ji’s unique teaching method include: